 “You’re right, pal,” said the Flash.
 “Let’s give them a reception they’ll not soon forget!”

 The Mirror Master grinned when he saw the heroes.
-“I knew if we started being panes, we’d attract some heroic saps,” he joked.
+“I knew if we started being panes, we’d attract some heroic saps,” he quipped.

 Poison Ivy cooed, “And such broad shoulders on that blond, too!”

 “Enough flirting,” the Shadow-Thief said.
 “Just help us subdue them.”